 The total number of credits for the M.Ed.
-Program is 36 credit hours.
+Program is a minimum of 36 credit hours.

 GRADUATE DOUBLE MAJORS in Education

 Students wishing to complete a Double Major in two areas of Education may do so by completing the following requirements: